-- 4.1 The Barbour County Board of Education has the responsibility to encourage student attendance, motivate daily attendance, and specify components by the respective schools to implement this attendance policy.
-The Barbour County Board of Education shall employ a certified county director of school attendance as required by West Virginia Code §18-8-3.
-The director of attendance has the responsibility to implement WV Code, State Board Attendance Policies and County Attendance Policies through the following actions. - 4.1.1 Implement the county attendance policy in accordance with procedures specified under West Virginia Code §18-8-1, §18-8-9 and WV Board of Education Policy 4110. - 4.1.2 Promote regular school attendance. - 4.1.3 The attendance director shall serve as the liaison for homeless children and youth as defined in W. Va.
+- 4.1.2 The attendance director shall serve as the liaison for homeless children and youth as defined in W. Va.
 Code §18-8-4.
-As defined in McKinney-Vento Act, as the liaison for homeless children and youth, the attendance director is required to: - 4.1.3.1 ensure that public notice of the educational rights of students in homeless situations is disseminated where children and youths receive services. - 4.1.3.2 ensure that parents or guardians are informed of educational and related opportunities available to their children, and are provided with meaningful opportunities to participate in the education of their children. - 4.1.3.3 ensure that parents or guardians are informed of, and assisted in accessing, all transportation services for their children, including to the school of origin. - 4.1.3.4 help unaccompanied youth choose and enroll in a school, after considering the youth's wishes, and provide the youth with notice of his or her right to appeal the school district's decision. - 4.1.3.5 immediately assist in obtaining immunizations or record of immunizations or other medical records for those students who do not have them, and assure that students are enrolled in school while the records are being obtained. - 4.1.3.6 ensure that homeless children and youths are identified by school personnel and through coordination activities with other entities and agencies. - 4.1.3.7 ensure that homeless children and youths enroll in, and have a full and equal opportunity to succeed in, schools of that local educational agency. - 4.1.3.8 ensure that homeless families, children, and youths Receive educational services for which such families, children, and youths are eligible, including Head Start and Even Start programs and preschool programs administered by the local educational agency, and referrals to health care services, dental services, mental health services, and other appropriate services.
+As defined in McKinney-Vento Act, as the liaison for homeless children and youth, the attendance director is required to: - 4.1.2.1 ensure that public notice of the educational rights of students in homeless situations is disseminated where children and youths receive services; - 4.1.2.2 ensure that parents or guardians are informed of educational and related opportunities available to their children, and are provided with meaningful opportunities to participate in the education of their children; - 4.1.2.3 ensure that parents or guardians are informed of, and assisted in accessing, all transportation services for their children, including to the school of origin; - 4.1.2.4 help unaccompanied youth choose and enroll in a school, after considering the youth's wishes, and provide the youth with notice of his or her right to appeal the school district's decision; - 4.1.2.5 immediately assist in obtaining immunizations or record of immunizations or other medical records for those students who do not have them, and assure that students are enrolled in school while the records are being obtained; - 4.1.2.6 ensure that homeless children and youths are identified by school personnel and through coordination activities with other entities and agencies; - 4.1.2.7 ensure that homeless children and youths enroll in, and have a full and equal opportunity to succeed in, schools of that local educational agency; - 4.1.2.8 ensure that homeless families, children, and youths Receive educational services for which such families, children, and youths are eligible, including Head Start and Even Start programs and preschool programs administered by the local educational agency, and referrals to health care services, dental services, mental health services, and other appropriate services; and